Gambling in the Nordic countries

 Finland and Veikkaus

-Finland is the only country in the EU with a state monopoly on gambling.
-By contrast, almost every EU country has a system similar to that of Sweden.
-Casino operators pay a licence fee and income tax to the state and are allowed to market and produce games in that country.
-See more here
+Finland stands unique in the European Union as the only country maintaining a state monopoly on gambling.
+In contrast, most EU nations adopt a regulatory approach similar to Sweden’s, where casino operators are required to pay a licensing fee and income tax, and are permitted to market and operate games within the country.

 Sweden and licences